Can I have any kind of fruit to eat?

 Some people can tolerate a bit of fruit, others can tolerate none at all, including berries.
 The key is to test.

+Use your blood sugar monitor to help you determine how foods influence your body.
 That's the only way you'll truly know.

 In general however, the best fruit for diabetes is berries, they are low carb, full of healthful properties, and are delicious as well. 😉